bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/REQUIRED-LESSON-PLAN.md

-# Module 05 Lesson Plan: Third-party APIs
+# Module 05 Required Session Lesson Plan: Third-party APIs

 ## Overview

 @TODO

-Two to four sentences describing what’s in this lesson and its relevance both to the preceding asynchronous content and to the upcoming challenge.
-Outline the 3-4  key topics that will be drawn from the asynchronous content and reinforced in this lesson for use in the upcoming challenge so that instructors understand how the pieces fit together.
+This session reviews Bootstrap and jQuery basics.
+Students will use the Bootstrap grid layout and components to quickly scaffold a UI, as well as handle events with jQuery methods.
+Students will also build a "to do list" application that is very similar to their challenge assignment.

 ## Learning Objectives